 Advanced design of structural steel elements according to the AISC Load and Resistance Factor Method as applied to advanced topics in steel design.
 Emphasis will be placed on theory involved in the development of the design code requirements.
 Course design project will expand on these topics and include experimental work as appropriate.
 Prereq: CEE 793/CEE 893 or permission.

 The study and investigation of problems selected to meet the needs of the students.

 CEE 997 - Doctoral Student Seminar

-Topics of interest to graduate students, faculty, and staff; requires two presentations from doctoral students on their research ideas, progress, and results; lectures by outside speakers.
+Topics of interest to graduate students and staff; reports of research ideas, progress, and results; lectures by outside speakers.
+Requires one presentation from students on their research, self-assessment, and a minimum attendance level.
 Continuing course: instructor may assign IA grade (continuous grading) at the end of one semester.
-Course held simultaneously with CEE 897.
+Course help simultaneously with 897/997.

 Equivalent(s): CIE 901

 CEE 999 - Doctoral Research